examr/skillima-mentors/README.md

 - Collaborate with other learners
 - Share ideas and solve problems together

-### Modular Architecture
-- Separate flows for students, mentors, and admin
+###Community(Feed)
+- Users can share their work, projects, and progress
+- Discover what others are building
+- Engage through likes, comments, or discussions
-- Designed for scalability and maintainability
+- Encourages consistency and peer learning

 ---